UKPLab/germeval2017-sentiment-detection/README.md

 # UKP TU-DA at GermEval 2017: Deep Learning for Aspect Based Sentiment Detection
 ## GermEval-2017 : Shared Task on Aspect-based Sentiment in Social Media Customer Feedback

-This repository contains information about how to use the sentence and word embeddings we used for our experiments for the shared task [[https://sites.google.com/view/germeval2017-absa/home][GermEval2017]] reported in Lee et al., *UKP TU-DA at GermEval 2017: Deep Learning for Aspect Based Sentiment Detection*.
+This repository contains information about how to use the sentence embeddings we used for our experiments for the shared task [[https://sites.google.com/view/germeval2017-absa/home][GermEval2017]] reported in Lee et al., *UKP TU-DA at GermEval 2017: Deep Learning for Aspect Based Sentiment Detection*.

 Please use the following citation: